Scotoseesaw model implied by dark right-handed neutrinos: Motivation

-Let us remind the reader that the simplest scotoseesaw set by two right-handed neutrinos was first studied in \cite{kubo} and late in \cite{valless} by {\it ad hoc} imposing an anomalous $U(1)$ or a $Z_2$ symmetry, by contrast.
-And, this scheme has been extensively studied in \cite{valless1,valless2,extrass3,extrass4}.
-Hence, our proposal indicates that a gauge completion of scotoseesaw requires at least three right-handed neutrinos in order for it properly working.
+Let us remind the reader that the simplest scotoseesaw set by two right-handed neutrinos was first studied in \cite{kubo} and later examined in \cite{valless} by {\it ad hoc} imposing an anomalous $U(1)$ group that is broken to a residual $Z_2$ symmetry or, alternatively, including a $Z_2$ symmetry from the outset, respectively.
+In this minimal scotoseesaw scheme, one right-handed neutrino is even under $Z_2$, responsible for tree-level seesaw neutrino mass generation, while another right-handed neutrino is odd under $Z_2$, responsible for radiative scotogenic neutrino mass generation, besides providing a potential dark matter candidate.
+Since the two right-handed neutrinos transform differently under $Z_2$, this gives rise to an interesting hypothesis that it may result from a $Z_8$ flavor symmetry \cite{valless1,extrassdt2} or a $A_4$ flavor symmetry \cite{extrass3,extrassdt1,extrass4}.
+The vacuum stability of $Z_2$ has been extensively studied in \cite{valless2}.
+Last, but not least, a surprising solution alternative to the above $B-L$ interpretation is that the anomalies relevant to this charge can be cancelled out for just three right-handed neutrinos $\nu_{1,2,3R}$ with $B-L=-4,-4,+5$, respectively \cite{blano}.
+In this way, both $\nu_{1,2R}$ are odd under the matter parity ($P_M=-1$) realizing a minimal scotogenic scheme \cite{dongsg}, while $\nu_{3R}$ sets a canonical seesaw, which results in a framework of the scotoseesaw with three right-handed neutrinos \cite{valless5}.
+Hence, our proposal (and that from $B-L$) indicates that a gauge completion of the scotoseesaw requires at least three right-handed neutrinos in order for it to work properly.

+The rest of this work is organized as follows.
+In Sec. \ref{pro}, we propose the model.
+In Sec.~\ref{pot}, we diagonalize the scalar potential.
+In Sec. \ref{neum}, we examine the neutrino mass.
+In Sec. \ref{darkm}, we investigate dark matter.
+In Sec. \ref{bounds}, we discuss theoretical and experimental constraints.
+We conclude this work and present an outlook in Sec.~\ref{concl}.
+Finally, Appendix \ref{appa} clarifies a radiative contribution to seesaw neutrino mass generation.